RCMgames/RCM-hardware-D1/README.md

 Program with [RCMv2](https://github.com/rcmgames/rcmv2)

-The D1 uses an esp8266.
+The RCM D1 uses a Wemos D1 mini v4.0.0 esp8266 board.

 Use the AVR versions of JMotor functions not the ESP32 versions.

-cheap RCM board using a Wemos D1 mini v4.0.0 board